Avokadoen/OpenglFlightPrototype/README.md

 ### To build the project (windows only for now):
+- simply cmake from repo directory (configure, generate)
-- Simply open visual studio
+- open visual studio
+- right click on solution and click properties
+- select single start up and select "AkselhjExam_2531"
-- Select either debug or release
+- select either debug or release from the drop down menu on the top of the screen
-- Choose build at the upper part of the fullscreen
+- choose build at the upper part of the fullscreen

 - You can also download the prebuilt version "builtGame.rar" from the repo

 ### [To-Do List](TODO-LIST.md)

 ### [Known-Bugs List](KNOWN-BUGS.md)

+### Feature list

 ### keybindings
 <img src="https://github.com/Avokadoen/AkselhjExamRepo2531/blob/master/keybindings.png" height="300" width="700" />